sassoftware/esp-kubernetes/operator/README.md

            securityContext:
              runAsUser:  1001
              runAsGroup: 1001
-           command: ['sh', '-c', 'mkdir -p /mnt/data/cmdline/DB ; mkdir -p /mnt/data/cmdline/input ; mkdir -p /mnt/data/cmdline/output']
+           command: ['sh', '-c', 'mkdir -p /mnt/data/cmdline/input ; mkdir -p /mnt/data/cmdline/output ; touch /db/filebrowser.db']
            volumeMounts:
            - mountPath: /mnt/data
              name: data
 ```

 This specifies an initialization container that runs prior to starting the
-ESP metering server.
-Its purpose is to create the following three directories:

-    DB/
+filebrowser application.
+It creates two directories on the persitent volume.

     input/
     output/

 These directories are used by the deployment.
-The metering server creates its persistent
-H2 database in DB/, while the input/ and output/ directories are created
+The input/ and output/ directories are created
-for use by running event stream processing projects.
+for use by running event stream processing projects that need to access files (csv, xml, etc.).

 ### Deploying in Kubernetes